 THE HANGING OF JAMES NEHEMIAH TAYLOR, 1809

-James Nehemiah Taylor (1771-1809) was a surgeon in the British Royal Navy who was court-martialled and hung for having sodomised a boy, implicitly aged under fourteen.
+James Nehemiah Taylor (1771-1809) was a surgeon in the British Royal Navy who was court-martialled and hung for having sodomised a boy of sixteen or seventeen.
 Here are presented all the known reports on the case which contribute anything original.

 The Globe (London), 13 December 1809